alephium/www/src/content/homepage.md

   vmsSection:
     title: 'Novel VM design'
     description: >-
-      Most of the modern blockchain protocols have a built-in virtual machine for general computing to implement useful and complicated decentralized applications.
+      Most of the modern blockchain protocols have a built-in virtual machine for general computing to implement useful and complex decentralized applications.
 In Alephium, we shift from a code-centric approach to a data-centric approach and enable access and parse information from data payload of UTXOs.
-In this way, our script system will be as powerful as a general virtual machine.
+As a result, our script system is as powerful as a general virtual machine.
     cardText: >-
       VMs can be a big bottleneck when it comes to Blockchain performances.
 Not on Alephium.
     links: